On day 132 of my 366-day self-care challenge, I explored hugging a tree…does this blog post make me an official tree hugger?

 It had always been a dream of mine to choose a home based solely on how a place made me feel.
 And that’s exactly what happened when we bought our current home in Issaquah, WA.
 The truth is, I fell in love with the trees.

-At the time, I had been living in a hotel for a month while I transitioned into a new job role.
-My husband was still living in Austin, and his responsibility was to sell our home there, while mine was to buy one here.
-The classic “divide and conquer” technique.
+At the time, I’d been living in a hotel for a month while I transitioned into a new job role.
+My husband was still living in Austin, and his responsibility was to sell our home there while mine was to buy one here.
+It was a classic divide and conquer technique.